 I often have patients come into the office with pain, however they only want to come in once a month for “maintenance.”
 If you’re already in pain, it’s not maintenance care.
 It is important to first complete a care plan recommended by your chiropractor before you begin your maintenance adjustments.

 Not convinced maintenance care is necessary?
+Need more evidence to prove it to you?
 A recent study separated 60 patients with lower back pain into three separate groups.
 One group received sham chiropractic care, or fake adjustments.
 Another group was treated with proper adjustments over the course of six weeks, but did not undergo any care after that.
 The final group went through the same six weeks of care as the second group, however they were also adjusted every two weeks over the next nine months.

 I often use two comparisons to help explain the importance of chiropractic maintenance.
 The first is getting your teeth cleaned at the dentist every six months.
 Those that keep up with regular dental cleaning have fewer cavities than those who only see the dentist once they are in pain.
 The other comparison I use is changing the oil in your car.
 Changing your oil every 3000 miles helps improve engine performance and also keeps the engine from breaking down.
 Chiropractic maintenance works in the same way.

 So remember, as a chiropractor, my goal isn’t to get you out of pain for just a few weeks or months.
 I want to keep you out of pain for the rest of your life.
 I still love the line “take care of your body, it’s the only place you have to live.”